 Kona – Day two

 One of the things that becomes obvious after a couple days in Kona is that this town is filled with people “who can.”
 Everyone has a personal story of how they are chasing a dream.
 Each person is traveling with an entourage of friends and family members who all believe in them and are here to support them.
 People get to Kona two ways.
 They either finish an Ironman in the top 3 percent of their age group, or 10 percent of the field paid $50 for a chance at 200 slots in a lottery.
 The common denominator is that everyone believed it was possible.
-Since Ford is the title sponsor of this event, I think it is appropriate to quote Henry Ford who said, “Whether you think that you can, or that you can't, you are usually right.”
-It is inspiring to be around so many people chasing dreams, celebrating their journey and living life.

 At 5 PM, all the competitors meet up for the Parade of Nations.
 We march by country down Ali’I Drive the “Main Street” of Kona.
 Friends, family and the community come out to cheer each country.
 It sounds pretty corny, but when you start walking with fellow athletes behind the American Flag, it suddenly becomes a big deal.